-The Return to Work Safely Protocol, COVID-19 Specific National Protocol for Employers and Workers should be reviewed at https://dbei.gov.ie/en/Publications/Return-to-Work-Safely-Protocol.html in advance of implementing the recommendations of this guide.
+The revision of the Protocol was necessary to reflect the Government's Resilience and Recovery 2020-2021 Plan for Living with COVID-19, which was published in September.
 This guide incorporates current advice about measures to reduce the spread of COVID-19 in the community issued by the National Public Health Emergency Team (NPHET).
 As the advice issued by NPHET continues to evolve, this document and the measures employers and workers need to address may also change.
 Therefore, it should be noted that the attached details are non-exhaustive and are also subject to change.